 Another type of alternative dispute resolution our civil litigation lawyers are experienced in is arbitration.
 In arbitration, both parties sit down with a third party or arbitrator to resolve their differences.
 An arbitrator is either a retired or practicing attorney who issues binding decisions enforceable under state or federal law.
 Arbitration is preferred to litigation because it is fast, efficient and informal.
 Ultimately, both mediation and arbitration offer numerous benefits over litigation.

 Aggressive and knowledgeable, the experienced attorneys at Hunter Law Firm are ready to help you resolve your legal dilemma.
-Contact us online or call one of our five convenient offices to speak to a mediation and arbitration lawyer today.
+Contact us online or call one of our four convenient offices to speak to a mediation and arbitration lawyer today.